 Jan.
 5, 2017 The D.C.
 Circuit consolidates several challenges to EPA’s rule.
 American Petroleum Institute v.
 EPA, Case No. 13-1108 (D.C.
 Cir.).

-March 1, 2017 Eleven states write Administrator Pruitt asking him to cancel the ICR for existing oil and gas sources issued in November 2016 because it is too burdensome for industry.
+March 1-2, 2017 Eleven states write EPA Administrator Pruitt asking him to cancel the ICR for existing oil and gas sources issued in November 2016 because it is too burdensome for industry.
+EPA cancels the ICR.

 March 28 – April 7, 2017 President Trump issues the Executive Order on Promoting Energy Independence and Economic Growth, directing EPA to reconsider this rule (and many others).
 In response, EPA announces it is initiating a review of the 2016 NSPS to determine if it needs to initiate additional rulemaking proceedings.
 82 FR 16332.
 EPA moves to suspend the case while it reconsiders the rule.

 May 18, 2017 The D.C.
 Circuit suspends the case and directs EPA to submit 60-day status reports.

-June 5, 2017 EPA publishes a formal grant of reconsideration.
-EPA will reconsider four provisions: the two provisions referenced in the April 18, 2017 letter, and two professional engineer certification requirements.
+June 5, 2017 EPA publishes a formal grant of reconsideration to reconsider the two provisions referenced in the April 18, 2017 letter as well as two professional engineer certification requirements.
 EPA delays key provisions of the rule, notably the leak detection and repair (LDAR) requirements, for three months.
 Environmental groups challenge the reconsideration and delay.
 Clean Air Council et al. v.
 Pruitt, Case No. 17-1145 (D.C.
 Cir.).